 DIY Fabric Pumpkins

-Up until now, I’ve talked about real pumpkins, and they’re fun to decorate within their own way.
+Up until now, I’ve talked about real pumpkins, and they’re fun to decorate in their own way.
 However, in the last few years, there has been an explosion of fake pumpkins.
 I’m sure you’ve seen some of them because they are everywhere this time of year: fake carvable pumpkins, ceramic pumpkins and jack-o-lanterns, fabric pumpkins, and more.